maryamc/LyricFinder/README.md

  -  David Bleiwiess (Backend)

  These are our designated roles in the project, however we all collaborated towards to end to piece everything together.

+ The link to our original group repo which shows all our branches and commits: https://github.com/beandrea/projectRehash.git